Scrut1ny/Hypervisor-Phantom/README.md

 <details>
 <summary>Important Tips</summary>

-* Avoid NAT Similarities: Ensure your host and VM have distinct IPv4 addresses within the LAN to prevent obvious signs of VM activity, as identical addresses could signal VM use.
+* **Avoid NAT Similarities**: Ensure your host and VM have distinct IPv4 addresses within the LAN to prevent obvious signs of VM activity, as identical addresses could signal VM use.
-* Encrypt DNS Queries: Utilize DNS-over-HTTPS (DoH) to encrypt your DNS queries.
+* **Encrypt DNS Queries**: Utilize DNS-over-HTTPS (DoH) to encrypt your DNS queries.
 Unlike unencrypted DNS, DoH conceals the websites you visit, leaving only the external IP address visible to observers.
-* Opt for a VPN: Use a VPN to obscure all your internet traffic.
+* **Opt for a VPN**: Use a VPN to obscure all your internet traffic.
 However, be cautious with popular VPN services as their IP ranges may be blacklisted by certain proctoring or anti-cheat systems.
-* Allocate Sufficient VM Storage: Equip your VM with at least 128GB of storage.
+* **Allocate Sufficient VM Storage**: Equip your VM with at least 128GB of storage.
 VMs with lower storage capacities may be more easily identified or flagged by monitoring systems.

 </details>